Menopause and Changes to Your Mouth

 Prescription mouth rinses and toothpaste can help limit the amount of inflammation and bleeding in your gums, but the key is to keep the area as free from bacteria as possible.
 Some women may continue to have some inflammation and bleeding even if their oral hygiene is impeccable.
 Certain medications such as blood thinners or an Aspirin regimen may also contribute to this.

-You May Also Like:What Happens After Menopause?
+You May Also Like:Menopause After a Hysterectomy

 Related Search Topics (Ads):